 Regardless of a group’s focus or format, after a while people are likely to share personal insights and testimonies.
 When people share, other group members see new ways they can draw closer to God and new steps they can take with others.

 Changing is hard.
 There is nothing like a word of encouragement when someone feels hopeless or discouraged.
-Group members support one another, both during meetings and outside them.
+One benefit of small groups is that group members support one another, both during meetings and outside them.

 We can comfort those in any trouble with the comfort we ourselves have received from God.
 (2 Corinthians 1:4)